Financial Services Board (South Africa): Structure

 The FSB's board oversaw its operations through various committees.
 The board also appointed the FSB executive officer who presided over the day-to-day running of the FSB.
 Besides those committees, the FSB also provided funding for the ‘Office of the FAIS Ombud’ and the ‘Office of the PFA’ on the basis of approved budgets.
 The Offices were part of the same regulatory framework within which the FSB operated, but functioned independently of the FSB, as their sole mandate was to dispose of complaints lodged by consumers of financial services in terms of their respective Acts.

 The Executive Officer was also the Registrar of Non-banking Financial Institutions.
 There were four Deputy Executive Officers responsible for supervision of the various industries, namely Financial Advisory and Intermediary Services, Retirement Funds and Friendly Societies, and Insurance and Investment Institutions.

 Failures and mismanagement

 The FSB was unable to prevent a number of significant scandals and disasters in South Africa's pension funds industry.
 It was also accused of favouritism and overcharging for legal and administrative services.
 Some of its interactions with financial service providers have been described as harsh and bizarre, which led to criticism from the press as well as the financial services industry.
 In a report released in March 2019, the Public Protector, Busisiwe Mkhwebane, castigated the FSB's officials for a variety of failures spanning more than a decade.
-The FSCA, successor to the FSB, countered however that the report was "riddled with inaccuracies".
+The FSCA, a successor to the FSB, countered however that the report was "riddled with inaccuracies".